Discipline-Specific Honor Societies

 To be eligible for membership, a student must be enrolled in an institution offering an education degree and have the intent to continue academically and professionally in the field of education; demonstrate leadership attributes; have completed at least 30 credit hours of college-level course work; have at least 12 credit hours in education course work programmed, in progress, or completed; and have a 3.5 cumulative grade point average.

-The SUNY Cortland's Epsilon Chi chapter holds its annual induction ceremony in the fall.
+The SUNY Cortland's Epsilon Chi chapter holds its annual induction ceremony in the spring.

 Valerie Behr, faculty advisor